 László Kürti was born and raised in Hungary.
 He received his Diploma from Lajos Kossuth University (now University of Debrecen) where he conducted research in the laboratory of Professor Sándor Antus focusing on the total synthesis of benzofuranoid neolignans.
 Subsequently he received his Master of Science degree at the University of Missouri-Columbia, working with Professor Michael Harmata on inter- and intramolecular [4+3]-cycloadditions of halogen-substituted oxoallylic cations, and his Ph.D. degree (2006) in synthetic organic chemistry under the supervision of Professor Amos B. Smith III at the University of Pennsylvania where he developed a new method for the construction of highly substituted and strained indoles that was applied in the synthetic studies toward the construction of the complex indole diterpenoid natural products, nodulisporic acids A and B.

-Since 2006 László has been a Damon Runyon Cancer Fellow in the group of Professor E.J.
-Corey at Harvard University where he is working on the development of potent antiangiogenic agents inspired by the structure of Cortistatin A. In 2007 he co-authored the book "Molecules and Medicine" with Professor E.J.
+In 2006 László joined the group of Professor E.J.
+Corey at Harvard University as a Damon Runyon Cancer Fellow where he was working on the development of potent antiangiogenic agents inspired by the structure of Cortistatin A. In 2007 he co-authored the book "Molecules and Medicine" with Professor E.J.
 Corey and Dr. Barbara Czakó.
 In February 2008, the Professional and Scholarly Division of the American Association of Publishers designated Molecules and Medicine “Best of Physical Sciences and Mathematics”.
 In the Fall of 2010, László and Prof. Corey self-published “Enantioselective Chemical Synthesis: Methods, Logic and Practice” that was warmly received by the community.
 Now this book is sold by Elsevier/Academic Press.

-Besides doing wet chemistry in the lab and writing textbooks/reference books, in his free time László travels all over the world and enjoys learning about other cultures and people.
-So far he has visited 25 countries on five continents and 24 states in the US.
+Besides doing wet chemistry in the lab and writing textbooks/reference books, in his free time László travels all over the world with his wife and son and enjoys learning about other cultures and people.
+So far he has visited 34 countries on five continents and 35 states in the US.